 Another way is to become an English teacher.
 Officially you need a TESOL, TEFL or CELTA certification for it, but most of the schools in South America hire also people without it, depending on the quality of the school.
 Also a work visa is not always required.
 I was 6 weeks ago asked in Buenos Aires to substitute a teacher.
 It payed well, 165 pesos an hour (10 euro), and was fun to do.

 The last few years affiliate marketing is an upcoming business.
-As promoter of products on internet you only need a laptop and WiFi which makes you able to work everywhere around the world during your travel.
+As a promoter of products on the internet you only need a laptop and WiFi which makes you able to work everywhere around the world during your travel.
 Or if you like it in a certain place, you can easily decide to stay there for a longer period of time.
 To test how and if it works I posted a banner of Skyscanner below.
 If you click on the banner the homepage of Skyscanner will open in a new tab, which is linked to this blog.
-Every time you book a flight from that specific webpage it will be linked to my affiliate profile and I receive a little commission on that.
-If you like to sponsor me a bit;), you can book your flights through that link, even though it will be not that much money.
+Every time you book a flight from that specific web page it will be linked to my affiliate profile and I receive a little commission on that.
 The price will be exactly the same by the way.
 You don´t pay anything extra if you go by yourself to the homepage of Skyscanner.
 Even though that is not always the case with an affiliate program.
 If you are more interested how affiliate marketing works check this link or contact my friend Romi Yael Tijmersma by her Facebook who has a lot of experience and since 3 months her own company.

 These are some tips to save money, travel cheaper and travel longer which I think they are useful.
 If you know more tips & tricks let me know below.
 Also feel free to contact me if you want some advice.
 It would be a pleasure to help you with your plan to have the same awesome experiences I have been through.